Apprenticeships in Scotland

-There are no formal qualifications required for becoming a traffic technical officer; however, you may want to complete GCSEs in Maths and English or their equivalents, such as the Welsh Baccalaureate or Scottish Nationals.
+There are no formal qualifications required to become a traffic technical officer; however, you may want to complete GCSEs in maths and English.

 For a more senior traffic technical officer role, training or experience in traffic management, health and safety or logistics might be useful.